iree-org/iree/docs/website/docs/developers/general/contributing.md

 * See `.git/hooks/prepare-commit-msg.sample` for how to automatically add this using a [git hook](https://git-scm.com/docs/githooks)

-### :octicons-law-16: Contributor License Agreement

-!!! info - "CLA is being replaced with DCO.
-Both are enabled while we migrate."

-Contributions to this project must be accompanied by a Contributor License Agreement (CLA).
-Head over to <https://cla.developers.google.com/> to see your current agreements on file or to sign a new one.

-* You (or your employer) retain the copyright to your contribution; this simply gives us permission to use and redistribute your contributions as part of the project.
-* You generally only need to submit a CLA once, so if you've already submitted one (even if it was for a different project), you probably don't need to do it again.

 ### :octicons-people-16: AUTHORS, CODEOWNERS, and MAINTAINERS

 The [`AUTHORS` file](https://github.com/iree-org/iree/blob/main/AUTHORS) keeps